ppat/homelab-ops-ansible/k3s/roles/fetch_kubeconfig/README.md

 homelab_ops.k3s.fetch_kubeconfig
 ====================================

+A role that manages kubeconfig retrieval from k3s clusters.
+This role completes the cluster access workflow by securely transferring and configuring cluster credentials.

+This role completes the k3s access workflow by:

-Fetches a kubeconfig file from a remote node's location to a local location.
-This role:
-- Only fetches if the file does not already exist at the local location
+1. Fetches a kubeconfig file from a remote node's location to a local location (only if it does not already exist at the local location)
-- Updates the references to the apiserver URL in the fetched file to refer to the remote node's hostname
+2. Updates the references to the apiserver URL in the fetched file to refer to the remote node's hostname

 Requirements
 ------------